eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.4.0.md

 ## Please read ALL of this document before installing/playing the list.

-## Important - [Starfield is being updated on the 7th April 2026](https://bethesda.net/en/game/starfield/article/7IxZSKYwYm1oDr57rXDx4C/starfield-free-lanes-terran-armada), if you try to install this list after your game has been updated, it will not work.
+## Important - [Starfield is being updated on the 7th April 2026](https://bethesda.net/en/game/starfield/article/7IxZSKYwYm1oDr57rXDx4C/starfield-free-lanes-terran-armada), if you try to install this list after your game has been updated, it will not work without [downgrading it first](https://github.com/eljefe303030/Melius/blob/f3534b69767426527121b6daad485592e729b428/assets/docs/Downgrade%20to%201.15.222.md)
 I will update this list to make it install but it will be in May when I will get chance to do this (sorry, I won't have access to a PC in April and some of May).
 To install this list after your game has been updated, you will need to [downgrade it to version 1.15.222](https://github.com/eljefe303030/Melius/blob/f3534b69767426527121b6daad485592e729b428/assets/docs/Downgrade%20to%201.15.222.md) before starting the installation of Melius.

 # Contents List